Sadykow/JA1-Analysis/Methodology.md

 5) Metrics functions **Table IV**

-6) Concluding purpose of the training and ultimate goad of getting so creative
+6) Concluding purpose of the training and ultimate goal of getting so creative
+### Hyper-parameters selection
+1) Methods and their optimisers

+2) Recovery from faults.

+3) Betas and Epsilon instead on every optimiser page

+4) Layers and neurons

+5) The Evaluation process of layers and neurons to get the best set

 ### Hardware and Software